sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 The Product's roadmap acts as the Investment Plan for the time horizon and is the basis for accountability.

-Business Outcomes are mini-business cases (typically 1 pager) and the definition of success for that roadmap step.
-Business Outcome deliveries also act as decision gates in the investment plan.

-The blanket approval over the time horizon give the product's value stream with stability.
-However, funding may be augmented based on the desired Business Outcome in the roadmap.
-This funding is not based on historical spending levels but on future need.

-The Roadmap **can and will be reprioritized**.
-New business outcomes may be added or shifted on its timeline due to experience gained with the product and to changes in departmental or portfolio priorities.

-The Roadmap is **reality** for the product team.
-Parallel projects feed the Product Roadmap's backlog and their schedule are expected to be adjusted based on the product roadmap's changes.
-This because it is unrealistic for a product team to manage multiple commitments (e.g. Windows server upgrade, WLM, Accessibility Compliance Project, Technical Debt Programme, one or two Business Enhancements, Benefits Delivery Modernization, etc.).
-Instead, those commitments are part of the Product's backlog and will be dealt with as part of the Product's roadmap.
-Should reality change (i.e. the product's roadmap), parallel projects absorb the change and adjust their schedules accordingly.
-Should those projects be sources of funds for a product, they are provided only when the Product business outcome plan includes requirements of such projects.

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">
     <a href="/ITStrategy/assets/images/paa-products-value-stream.png" style="display: block">
         <img src = "{{ site.baseurl }}/assets/images/product-roadmap.png"